gwax/www-gwax/posts/2009/05/influenza-influence.rst

 The response of the Mexican government is rather interesting as well.
 The government had health checkpoints set up at airports and state borders.
-Individuals are required to fill out a questionaire as to whether or not they are suffering any flu symptoms and then have their temperature checked by thermal camera or infrared probe; neither of which I suspect is particularly accurate.
+Individuals are required to fill out a questionnaire as to whether or not they are suffering any flu symptoms and then have their temperature checked by thermal camera or infrared probe; neither of which I suspect is particularly accurate.
 What they would do to one who fails such testing is unclear as they did not seem set up for any sort of quarantine.
-Furthermore, a few tylenol, aspirin and lies ought to be enough to get anyone through.
+Furthermore, a few Tylenol, aspirin and lies ought to be enough to get anyone through.
 The whole exercise reeks of security theater, a topic which I fear raising lest I rant far beyond your patience.